andyatkinson/anchor_migrations/README.md

 Anchor migrations in SQL must be written using idempotent operations.
 This allows the SQL to be the backfill source for an Active Record migration which is then idempotent as well.

 ### Restriced DDL: What DDL is supported for Anchor Migrations?
-Only additive, non-destructive, non-blocking, idempotent DDL is supported.
+Only non-blocking, idempotent DDL is supported.
 This list is restricted heavily now although additional DDL types can be added in the future
-1. `CREATE INDEX IF NOT EXISTS`
+1. `CREATE INDEX CONCURRENTLY IF NOT EXISTS`
+1. `DROP INDEX CONCURRENTLY IF EXISTS` (Postgres 13+)

+Roadmap:
+1. `ALTER TABLE ALTER COLUMN IF NOT EXISTS` (only `NULL` values)
+1. Add check constraint, initially not valid

 ### What’s out of scope for Anchor Migrations?
-Anchor Migrations are only additive, not destructive.
+Anchor Migrations are non-blocking and idempotent.

+For destructive operations, Anchor Migrations should be limited to DDL that no application code depends on.
+That's because application code references need to be removed first.

 They should not be used for:
 1. `DROP TABLE`
-1. `ALTER TABLE ALTER COLUMN`
 1. Adding non-nullable column, or a column with a default value
 1. Dropping constraints
 1. Adding initially valid constraints